sdaza/survey-methods/readme.md

 ## Class dynamic

-The course combines lectures, short students presentations, and practical exercises.
-We will read approximately 2 chapters/articles per class.
+The course combines lectures, short student presentations, and practical exercises.
+We will read approximately two chapters/articles per class.

 ## Evaluation:

-Students’ grades will depend on the following:
+Students' grades will depend on the following:

 - Active participation (discussion) + short presentations during the class (25%)
 - Weekly short assignments (25%)
 - Final project (50%)

 ### Participation and short presentations

-Each class, each student will present one research paper in about 5 minutes (no slides), as a way to practice the *elevator speech*.
-Each presentation should be able to summarize a paper by presenting what is the question o problem it's trying to solve, why it's important, how authors face the issue, results conclusion, good features and limitations of the paper or chapter.
-The rest of students will ask question to the presenter aftewards.
+In each class, each student will present one research paper in about 5 minutes (no slides) as a way to practice the *elevator speech*.
+Each presentation should be able to summarize a paper by presenting the question o problem it's trying to solve, why it's important, how authors face the issue, the results conclusion, good features, and limitations of the paper or chapter.
+The rest of the students will ask questions to the presenter after the presentation.

 ### Short exercises

 There will be 2-3 practice exercises.
 They will sometimes be the base for class discussion.

-### Final project:
+### Final project

-This project requires you to write a brief propoposal to conduct a survey.
-I will provide a detail description of the proyect at least 3 weeks before the project is due.
+This project requires you to write a brief proposal to conduct a survey.
+I will provide a detailed description of the proyect at least three weeks before the project is due.
 You must work independently on this project.
-The maximum length is 10 pages of text.
-All course papers are to be written in a professional style following the format: at least 1 inch margins, double-spaced, 12 font size (Times New Roman), and page-numbered.
+The maximum length is ten pages of text.
+All course papers must be written professionally following the format: at least 1-inch margins, double-spaced, 12 font size (Times New Roman), and page-numbered.

 # Schedule